 As stated above, this is not a permanent solution but it’s great to know if you only need to pause your updates for a while.
 Pausing your updates means there is no worry that your PC will go severely out of date as the automatic updates will eventually turn back on by itself.

 How to stop Windows 10 downloading: Via the Registry

 Now that the Registry Editor is open, you can check the key that records whether your system is ready to download Windows 10.
-You’ll find it at: HKEY_LOCAL_MACHINE / SOFTWARE / Microsoft / Windows / CurrentVersion / WindowsUpdate / OSUpgrade
+Using the options on the left side, double click as follows: HKEY_LOCAL_MACHINE / SOFTWARE / Microsoft / Windows / CurrentVersion / WindowsUpdate / OSUpgrade